A. CPD is usually closely related to revalidation of the practitioner’s right to remain registered and legally engaged in their profession.

 A. The decision to give permission for trainees to work with training patients lies with the Training Committee.
 In order to make its decision it will have to be sure that the trainee is ready to work with patients in psychotherapy.
 It is likely to take a while for the Training Committee to have a good enough picture of you in order to make an informed decision.
 A number of people are consulted in the process of making the decision: your personal tutor, your psychotherapist and the conductor of the experiential group on the course.
 Of course your previous experience will be taken into account but there are no hard and fast rules.

 A. As the teaching takes place over ten Saturdays (the Foundation course) or ten weekends (the clinical training), it makes it possible for people living some distance from London, whether in the UK or overseas, to attend the course.
-It will mean negotiating with your personal tutor to ensure that tutorials either take place either just before or after the weekends, or for tutorials to take place by Skype.
+It will mean negotiating with your personal tutor to ensure that tutorials either take place either just before or after the weekends, or for tutorials to take place by Zoom/Skype.
 The qualification at the end of the clinical training is, of course, recognised in the UK – you may have to check to ensure that you could practice in your own country with this qualification.
+The Training Committee will also have to be sure that your personal therapist and eventually your training supervisors meet the current criteria for approval.
+This can be a little more tricky if they hold overseas qualifications so you are advised to contact the Training Committee to discuss this.

 Course fees can be paid by cheque or bank transfer.
 The fees become payable on the first day of the course, although in practice you are asked to pay them in advance.
 It is possible to pay course fees by three equal instalments (by 1st October, by 1st January and by the 1st April).
 A small administrative charge is added to the fees if you pay by instalments.
 You should note that the course fees remain payable in full and are non-refundable if you leave the course for whatever reason.

 The Open Days give you a chance to gather more information about the courses.
-They comprise presentations by members of the Training Committee, a tour round the AGIP premises, a question and answer session, and a chance to meet members of the Training Committee.
+In non-Covid times they comprise presentations by members of the Training Committee, a tour round the AGIP premises, a question and answer session, and a chance to meet members of the Training Committee.
+For everyone’s saftey, the Open Days are currently being held online.
 Although we hope you find the information sessions important and useful, we also hope that you get some idea of the sorts of people involved in the training and whom you might meet if you take one of the courses.